taravasya/FLARUM-MIGRATION/README.md

 	|  └─[here all files from this repo]
 	└──assets
 	   └──avatars
-	   └──smiles
 	   └──files
 	      └──vbattachments
 ```
 7. Run attachments.php
 8. Run avatars.php
-9. Run smiles.php

 (Point 7-9 will save BLOBs from vBulletin DB to file system to the folders what must be created at point 5.
 It is recommended to check the integrity of saved files)

-11. Run import.php.
+10. Run import.php.
 It will output information to the console telling you what is going on and some errors what occurred.

 ### Starting a new attempt
 If something went wrong and you want to start over: